bolcom/unFTP/docs/server/starting.md

 title: unFTP Up
 ---

+This page explains how to start unFTP with basic configuration, including command-line arguments, environment variables, and default settings.

 Arguments can be given to unFTP either via the command line or via environment variables.
 To show a list of available program arguments type the following: